 Sinefungin, a polar nucleoside antifungal active with broad biological activity, was isolated from a number of species of Streptomyces in the early 1970s.
-Sinefungin is widely used as a bioprobe to block methyltransferase-dependent pathways.
+Sinefungin can be used as a bioprobe to block methyltransferase-dependent pathways.

 Sinefungin is soluble in ethanol, methanol, DMF and DMSO.